Linear superposition as a core theorem of quantum empiricism: Points of departure

-The rationales do not end here, and will be later amplified once we begin to exploit the terminology that is usually taken for granted from the outset; namely, the quantitative descriptions \cite[p.~178]{fuchs4}.
-If they arise not as numeric interpretations of something, but out of an experiment, then observation should be the beginning, and the `manufacture of numbers'---the end.
-In other words, the model `theory with boxes' other than \eqref{box}--\eqref{Box} implicitly implies the logical sequence $\lceil$mo\-del of process $\rightarrowtail$ numeric in\-ter\-pre\-ta\-tion$\rceil$, where empiricism holds a role other than primary.
+The rationales do not end here, and will be later amplified once we begin to exploit the terminology that is usually taken for granted from the outset; viz, the quantitative descriptions \cite[p.~178]{fuchs4}.
+If they arise not as numerical interpretations of something, but out of an experiment, then observation should be the beginning, and the `manufacture of numbers'"!---the end.
+In other words, the model `theory with boxes' other than \eqref{box}--\eqref{Box} implicitly implies the logical sequence \lrceil{mo\-del of process} $\rightarrowtail$ \lrceil{numerical interpretation}, in which empiricism holds a role other than primary.
 It is clear that, regardless of the model, such a situation will always remain unsatisfactory in the physical respect.